Unplugged Lesson

 • Dot Grid Worksheet: Download and print the worksheet for each student, or guide them to have a grown-up help with printing if needed.

-2 - Join the Dots
+2 - Join the Dots Discussion and Code Link

-Lead a short class chat about join-the-dots.
+Lead a short class discussion about join-the-dot style activities.

 Start with, “Has anyone ever done a join-the-dots picture before?
 Did you like it?
 Was it easy or a bit tricky?